Lee Jones, MD

 Susan Cheng, EdLD, MPP

-Senior Associate Dean for Diversity and Inclusion
+Senior Associate Dean, Diversity and Inclusion

 Ellen M. Dugan, MD

-Senior Associate Dean for Admissions
+Senior Associate Dean, Admissions and Financial Aid

 Irma Frank, DDS

-Senior Associate Dean for International Programs
+Senior Associate Dean, International Programs

 Mary Furlong, MD

-Senior Associate Dean for Curriculum
+Senior Associate Dean, Curriculum

 Princy N. Kumar, MD